onethawt/idaplugins-list/README.md

 * [Flare Plugins](https://github.com/fireeye/flare-ida): Shellcode Hashes, Struct Typer, StackStrings, MSDN Annotations, ApplyCalleType

+* [Frida](https://github.com/techbliss/Frida_For_Ida_Pro): This is plugin for ida pro thar uses the Frida api.
+Mainly trace functions.

 * [Funcap](https://github.com/deresz/funcap): This script records function calls (and returns) across an executable using IDA debugger API, along with all the arguments passed.
 It dumps the info to a text file, and also inserts it into IDA's inline comments.
 This way, static analysis that usually follows the behavioral runtime analysis when analyzing malware, can be directly fed with runtime info such as decrypted strings returned in function's arguments.

+* [Gamecube Extension](https://github.com/hyperiris/gekkoPS): This is a Gekko CPU Paired Single extension instructions plug-in for IDA Pro 5.2

 * [Graph Slick](https://github.com/lallousx86/GraphSlick): Automated detection of inlined functions.
 It highlights similar groups of nodes and allows you to group them, simplifying complex functions.
 The authors provide an accompanying presentation which explains the algorithms behind the plugin and shows sample use cases.